Frequently Asked Questions:

 6. Mattress Collection

 Yes.
-Under the law, “A retailer or third party contractor delivering a new mattress may refuse to pick-up a used mattress from a consumer if the retailer or contractor determines the used mattress is contaminated and poses a risk to personnel, new products, or equipment.”
+Under the law, “A retailer or third-party contractor delivering a new mattress may refuse to pick-up a used mattress from a consumer if the retailer or contractor determines the used mattress is contaminated and poses a risk to personnel, new products, or equipment.”

 Under the law: ““Consumer” means an owner of a mattress, including a person, business, corporation, limited partnership, nonprofit organization or governmental entity and including the ultimate purchaser, owner or lessee of a mattress.”
-After January 1, 2021 all retailers that deliver a new unit(s) to a California consumer, including an institutional consumer, must offer to take away a used unit(s).
+After January 1, 2021, all retailers that deliver a new unit(s) to a California consumer, including an institutional consumer, must offer to take away a used unit(s).

 Yes, retailers can continue to charge a return fee for mattress returns.
 However, a return fee cannot be used to price-discriminate between consumers who needed a mattress hauled away and those who did not.
-A return fee cannot result in a consumer effectively incurring additional costs to have a mattress hauled away.

 7. Confidentiality